open-rmf/rmf_deployment_template/README.md

 -it ghcr.io/open-rmf/rmf_deployment_template/rmf-web-dashboard-local:galactic
 ```

-Now access the dashboard with: http://localhost:3000/dashboard
+Now access the dashboard with: http://localhost:3000/dashboard and try dispatch a task.